zhangpenglin/ionic-cli/README.md

 ## Icon and splash screen image generation

-Automatically generate icons and splash screens from a source file to create each of the sizes needed for each platform, along with placing each resized and cropped image into their appropriate platform directories.
-Resrouce image source files can either be a `png` or `psd` Photoshop file.
+Automatically generate icons and splash screens from a source file to create each size needed for each platform, along with placing each resized and cropped image into their platform directories.
+Image source files can either be a `png` or `psd` Photoshop file.

 Since each platform has different image requirements, it's best to make your source file at the largest size needed, and let the tool do all the resizing, cropping and copying for you.
 Additionally, this will update and add the correct `<platform>` configs to the project's [config.xml](http://cordova.apache.org/docs/en/edge/config_ref_images.md.html#Icons%20and%20Splash%20Screens) file.